 I attended the National Grid Annual General Meeting in Birmingham yesterday.
-Unfortunately I was not allowed to ask a question as the organisation that I was representing as a proxy put my son’s name on it rather than mine so I was only allowed in as a “guest”.
-I will do a fuller report on the event for the ShareSoc Members’ Network later today, but it was not a particularly exciting event this year.
+Unfortunately, I was not allowed to ask a question as the organisation that I was representing as a proxy put my son’s name on it rather than mine so I was only allowed in as a “guest”.
+It was not a particularly exciting event this year.
 Not a single shareholder complained about the outrageously high pay of the executive directors.
 The Chairman was both dogmatic and condescending to the mainly private shareholders who attended – he could certainly do with some advice on how to handle such meetings.
 His boring presentation was read out from a script, and contained not a single joke to lighten the event so far as I recall.
 But I did learn some useful information.

 Rensburg AIM VCT